jdmonin/JSettlers2/doc/Readme.developer.md

 - Refactor: name of dev-cards consolidate
 - Refactor: resource-type constants consolidate somewhere (Clay, Wheat, etc)
     - Currently in 2 places: `SOCResourceConstants.CLAY` vs `SOCPlayerElement.CLAY`
+- Track a limited supply of resource cards
+    - Currently unlimited
+    - Official game rules have a supply limit.
+Paraphrasing 5th edition rules:
+        - During resource production (dice roll), check the remaining supply for each resource type (brick, ore, ...) versus needed production (settlements and cities)
+        - If supply shortage affects 1 player, that player gets all the remaining supply
+        - If affects more than 1 player, no player receives that resource type
+        - Other resource types are supplied as usual if they aren't short
+    - Original 4-player game supplies 19 resources of each type;
+      6-player adds 5 more of each; Seafarers does not add more supply
+    - If a shortage occurs or supply is very low after production, announce that to the game with a `SOCGameServerText`
+    - Show remaining supply in Statistics popup and `*STATS*` debug command
+    - Game window is probably too cluttered already to always show remaining supply;
+      any way to cleanly do so would be a bonus
+    - Add house rule `SOCGameOption` for unlimited resources
 - Refactor: combine the `cli/displayless/robot` endturn-like methods.
 For example, search for `ga.setCurrentDice(0)`, or `newToOld`, or `ga.resetVoteClear`
 - Docker (dockerfile in git) or other containerization, including sqlite jdbc and